roapi/roapi/README.md

 ### Response serialization

-By default, roapi encodes responses in JSON format, but you can request different encoding by specifying the `ACCEPT` header:
+By default, ROAPI encodes responses in JSON format, but you can request different encodings by specifying the `ACCEPT` header:

 ```
 curl -X POST \